Includes free SSL certificate, unlimited bandwidth & fully optimised for WordPress.

-7.13.1 The Company will use reasonable endeavours to respond to requests for support in accordance with the support Services specifications as set out on our site.
+7.14.1 The Company will use reasonable endeavours to respond to requests for support in accordance with our support Services.

-7.13.2 For "Sapphire", "Diamond" web hosting Services and managed Dedicated Servers, we will use reasonable endeavours to ensure that a member of our support staff can be reached by telephone at all times in the case of an emergency.
+7.14.2 For "Sapphire" and "Diamond" web hosting services and managed dedicated servers, we will use reasonable endeavours to ensure that a member of our support staff can be reached by telephone at all times in the case of an emergency.

 8.1 For the purpose of this Contract, "Intellectual Property Rights" shall mean all patents, rights to inventions, utility models, copyright and related rights, trade marks, service marks, trade, business and domain names, rights in trade dress or get-up, rights in goodwill or to sue for passing off, rights in designs, rights in computer software, database rights, moral rights, rights in confidential information (including know-how and trade secrets) and any other intellectual property rights, whether registered or unregistered and including all applications for and renewals or extensions of such rights.

 8.2 You retain all Intellectual Property Rights in the software and materials that you provide to us and you grant us a licence to such Intellectual Property Rights to the extent required for us to perform our obligations pursuant to this Contract.